Stabilized Benders decomposition for energy planning under climate uncertainty: Benders algorithm

 \subsection{Benders decomposition}

 Fig. \ref{fig:baseProb} is an illustrative depiction of the planning problem based on the block structure of the constraint matrix.
-The expansion problem in the first stage includes expansion and capacity variables, the constraint in \ref{eq:1b} connecting them and the cost definition in Eq. \ref{eq:1i}.
+The expansion problem in the first stage includes expansion and capacity variables, the constraint in \ref{eq:1b} connecting them, and the cost definition in Eq. \ref{eq:1i}.
 The second stage includes the remaining constraints, namely the energy and storage balance, the definition of variable costs, and the capacity restrictions.
-The latter links capacity with operational variables and connects the first and second stage of the problem.
+The latter links capacity with operational variables and connects the first stage and second stage of the problem.

-Even for a single year and scenario, the number of constraints and variables of the expansion problem in the first stage is small compared to operation in the second.
-Increasing the number of years extends both stages but increasing the number of stochastic scenarios exclusively extends the operational problem.
-Since the expansion problem is small, the total size almost linearly depends on the number of stochastic scenarios and the problem quickly becomes intractable, if their number increases.
+Even for a single year and scenario, the number of constraints and variables of the expansion problem in the first stage is small compared to the operation in the second stage.
+Increasing the number of years extends both stages, but increasing the number of stochastic scenarios extends the operational problem only.
+Since the expansion problem is small, the total size almost linearly depends on the number of stochastic scenarios, and the problem quickly becomes intractable if their number increases.

-For BD, the first stage expansion corresponds to the MP, while operation is split into several independent SPs.
-For demonstration, consider the temporal problem structure outlined in Fig. \ref{fig:tree}.
-In the first stage, two steps of capacity expansion are modeled with a 10-year interval.
+For BD, the first stage with expansion corresponds to the MP, while several independent SPs cover operation in the second stage.
+Consider the temporal problem structure outlined in Fig. \ref{fig:tree} for demonstration.
+The first stage models two steps of capacity expansion with a 10-year interval.
 Multi-year intervals are a common modeling strategy for representing transformation pathways, aiming to reduce computational complexity.
-In the second stage, there are two operational scenarios for each expansion step.
+The second stage includes two operational scenarios for each expansion step.
 These scenarios represent different patterns of renewable supply and energy demand.
-In this example, these patterns are based on historical data for the weather years $2000'$ and $2008'$.\footnote{These two years are selected at random here for illustrative purposes.
-The detailed method to select representative scenarios is introduced in section \ref{clus}.} In addition, it is conceivable to have different operational scenarios for each expansion step, for instance to account for changes in patterns caused by climate change.
+In this example, these patterns use historical data for the climatic years $2000'$ and $2008'$.
+These two years are selected at random here for illustrative purposes.
+For details on the methods for selecting a sample of climatic years, see section \ref{clus} in the Appendix.
+In addition, it is conceivable to have different operational scenarios for each expansion step, for instance, to account for changes in patterns caused by climate change.